10 things we know (and 10 we don’t) about changes to prison education

 2. New flexibilities are being used and there is an increase in sub-contracting

-Earlier this year three new funding streams were introduced to complement the qualification-based funding mechanism: Engagement & Progression Learning, Enablers of Learning and a miscellaneous category.
-From what we hear, prisons are using between 20-40% of the budget for these streams and there appears to be an increase in the amount of OLASS providers sub-contracting with community and voluntary sector organisations for specialist delivery.
+Earlier this year, three new OLASS funding flexibilities were introduced to complement the qualification-based funding mechanism: Engagement & Progression Learning, Enablers of Learning and a miscellaneous category.
+From what we hear, prisons are using between 20-40% of the budget for these streams, and there appears to be an increase in the amount of OLASS providers sub-contracting with community and voluntary sector organisations for specialist delivery.

 3. Governors had the opportunity to use 10% of the budget

-On 13 June this year governors were given guidance by the Ministry of Justice that they could apply to use up to 10% of the OLASS budget to locally commission education services in situations where clearly identified needs could not be met under the existing OLASS contracts.
-Due to the election and purdah period governors were only given until 3 July to respond, and PET understands that relatively few governors took up the opportunity.
+On 13 June this year, governors were advised by the Ministry of Justice that they could apply to use up to 10% of the OLASS budget to locally commission education services, in situations where clearly identified needs could not be met under the existing OLASS contracts.
+Due to the election and purdah period, governors were only given until 3 July to respond, and PET understands that relatively few governors took up the opportunity.
 Details of the prisons in question, and how the money will be spent, have not been published.

-In a quiet success for the Prisoner Learning Alliance (PLA) the Ministry of Justice have now established a new broad, outcome-focused definition of prison education drawing on wording from the Coates review: “Education in prisons is considered to be activities that give individuals the skills they need to unlock their potential, gain employment and become assets to their communities.
+In a quiet success for the Prisoner Learning Alliance (PLA), the Ministry of Justice has now established a new broad, outcome-focused definition of prison education, drawing on wording from the Coates review: “Education in prisons is considered to be activities that give individuals the skills they need to unlock their potential, gain employment and become assets to their communities.
 It should also build social capital and improve the well-being of prisoners during their sentences.”